stubbiali/tasmania/README.md

 [Docker](https://www.docker.com/) is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
 To create a local instance of the Docker image from which the container for `Tasmania` will be spawn, from the repo root directory issue:

-	docker build -t tasmania docker
+	docker build -t tasmania-ci docker

 Later, type

-	docker run -dit -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v $PWD:/tasmania tasmania
+	docker run -dit -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix -v $PWD:/tasmania tasmania-ci

 to run the container in detached mode.
-The flags `-e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` are required only if ones want to generate plots via [Matplotlib](https://matplotlib.org/).
+The flags `-e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` are required only if one wants to generate plots via [Matplotlib](https://matplotlib.org/).
 If this is not the case, they can be omitted.
 The flag `-v $PWD:/tasmania` attaches the current directory to the container *volume*.
 In this way, the folder `/tasmania` within the container will be in sync with the repo root directory.

 When successful, the previous command returns a long sequence of letters and digits, representing the container identifier.
 This is required to gain shell access to the running container: